Ready To Upgrade Your Hydraulic Drill with Utility Anchoring?

 Utility Anchoring Options Available

 Hand anchoring is a problematic method where multiple people must use a straight rod to screw the anchor into the ground.
 This process can take up to 2 hours to place two anchors and causes physical strain on the crew handling the installation.
-Anchor crankers, another option, use a high-speed rotary unit powered by gas.
+Anchor crackers, another option, use a high-speed rotary unit powered by gas.
 Since these pieces of equipment have two large handles, two people must handle the rotary unit.
 This system is bulky and prone to accidents.
 If one of the machine’s operators lets go, the second operator cannot maintain control.

 When both operators lose grip on the rotary unit, the machine’s torque works towards spinning the handles above the ground.
 This high-speed machine may hit an operator and cause preventable leg or torso injuries.